What is poison ivy?

-You have a fever over 100° F (37.8° C)
+- You have a fever over 100° F (37.8° C)

-There is pus coming from the blisters
+- There is pus coming from your blisters

-I have poison ivy in my backyard.
+- I have poison ivy in my backyard.
 Is there a safe way to get rid of it?

 Copyright © American Academy of Family Physicians